dycoster/TravelApp/README.md

 The server listens on port 3030.

+To run Jest Test on the server 'comment out' the Setup Server part of server.js

+and run: npm run test

 ## Known issues
 There is a compatibility issue with the terser plugin.
 The plugin needs to be downgrade in the package.json file to